 DFA/ALM and equity risk oversight models.

 Michael Kantor PhD, has over 30 years experience developing financial modeling systems.
 In the early 1980′s, he created a unique investment-performance diagnostic algorithm for the investment industry.
 This original approach to defining the impact of asset mix, market timing and stock selection on portfolio return has since been widely used by fund sponsors and investment management organizations.
 Michael holds a BS degree from the Wharton School of Finance and a Doctorate in Mathematical Statistics from Columbia.

-Sheldon Engler PhD has three decades of experience in financial services, academics and investment counciling.
+Sheldon Engler PhD has three decades of experience in financial services, academics and investment counseling.
 Sheldon was previously head of fixed income research at Charles Schwab Investment Management and was previously global currency strategist and director of Europe, Middle East and Africa research at Bank of America.
 Sheldon teaches applied economics at the University of San Francisco College of Professional Studies and at the University of California, Davis Graduate School of Management.
-Sheldon is a member of the California Chamber of Commerce Economic Advisory Council, and served as chair of the council in 2006 and 2007.
+Sheldon is a member of the California Chamber of Commerce Economic Advisory Council, and served as chair of the council.
 Sheldon earned his Doctorate in Economics at the University of Florida.

-Greg Kapoustin CFA is expert in the diverse areas of software system design and engineering, financial analysis, portfolio management and financial risk management with a track record of design and implementation of complex synthesis projects spanning These diverse fields.
-He has spent the last seven years in the financial industry, with five years of focus on portfolio management, risk management as well as reporting system design including multi-factor risk model design and implementation.
+Greg Kapoustin CFA is expert in the diverse areas of software system design and engineering, financial analysis, portfolio management and financial risk management with a track record of design and implementation of complex synthesis projects spanning these diverse fields.
+He has spent the last ten years in the financial industry, with eight years of focus on portfolio management, risk management as well as reporting system design including multi-factor risk model design and implementation.
 Greg is a graduate of Amherst College with a BA, Summa Cum Laude, in Mathematics and Computer Science.